wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 ```

 ## Response Status Code
 We can specify the HTTP status code used for the response with the parameter `status_code` in the decorator.
-It can receive numeric status code, [http.HTTPStatus](https://docs.python.org/3/library/http.html#http.HTTPStatus) object or `fastapi.status` object (eg: `fastapi.status.HTTP_201_CREATED`)
+It can receive numeric status code, [http.HTTPStatus](https://docs.python.org/3/library/http.html#http.HTTPStatus) object or `fastapi.status` object (e.g. `fastapi.status.HTTP_201_CREATED`)
 ``` python
 @app.post("/items/", status_code=201)
 async def create_item(name: str):